Proxmox vs VMware in 2026: A Migration Playbook That Actually Works

 | VM Traffic | LACP Bond | 1500/9000 | Production Payload |

 Windows expects an LSI Logic controller.
 When it wakes up on Proxmox, it sees a VirtIO SCSI controller.
-Result: INACCESSIBLE_BOOT_DEVICE.
+Result: INACCESSIBLE_BOOT_DEVICE — the Blue Screen of Death that ends Friday night migrations.

 Do not rely on post-migration repair.
 Fix it while the VM is still alive in VMware.

-virtio-win.isoand install the driver manually if the option isn’t visible). - Install Drivers: Inside Windows, run the
+virtio-win.isoand install the driver manually if the option isn’t visible - Install Drivers: Inside Windows, run the virtio-win installer.
+Ensure

-virtio-wininstaller.
-Ensureviostor.sysandNetKVMare installed. - Verify: Check Device Manager for “Red Hat VirtIO SCSI Controller”.
+viostor.sysandNetKVMare installed and confirmed in Device Manager - Verify: Check Device Manager for “Red Hat VirtIO SCSI Controller” — if it’s not there, the injection failed

-- Migrate: Now, when you switch the boot disk to VirtIO on Proxmox, Windows will boot cleanly.
+- Migrate: Now when you switch the boot disk to VirtIO on Proxmox, Windows boots cleanly

-War Story: We once migrated a critical Payroll Server (Server 2019) on a Friday night.
-We skipped the injection.
-I spent 4 hours in the Proxmox Recovery Console fighting a registry hive because the mouse driver also failed.
+War Story: We migrated a critical Payroll Server (Server 2019) on a Friday night and skipped the injection.
+Four hours in the Proxmox Recovery Console fighting a registry hive because the mouse driver also failed.
+The VirtIO injection takes 20 minutes.
+The recovery takes 4 hours.
 Inject before you eject.

 Option A: Native Import (Web/App Servers <500GB)

-Proxmox VE 9.x allows you to mount vSphere storage directly.
+Proxmox VE 9.x allows you to mount vSphere storage directly via the web UI:

-- Boot Target (Proxmox) into Clonezilla Server (Receive mode).
+- Boot target (Proxmox) into Clonezilla Server in Receive mode

 Figure 2: Select the tool based on downtime tolerance and data size, not convenience.

 You booted.
 Don’t celebrate yet.
-Proxmox caching logic differs from vSphere.
+Proxmox caching logic differs significantly from vSphere — and the wrong cache mode will silently destroy SQL performance.

 Production Timeline